UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPaymentItem.md

 ### NewUnibeeApiMerchantPaymentItem

-`func NewUnibeeApiMerchantPaymentItem(amount int64, description string, ) *UnibeeApiMerchantPaymentItem`
+`func NewUnibeeApiMerchantPaymentItem(amount int64, ) *UnibeeApiMerchantPaymentItem`

 NewUnibeeApiMerchantPaymentItem instantiates a new UnibeeApiMerchantPaymentItem object This constructor will assign default values to properties that have it defined,